Mut4All: Fuzzing Compilers via LLM-Synthesized Mutators Learned from Bug Reports: Evaluation

 \subsubsection{The Status of Our Reported Bugs}

-We have synthesized 319 and 403 valid mutators for Rust and C++, respectively.
-Using these mutators, we conducted a 48-hour fuzzing campaign for each language and reported a total of 96 bugs, as summarized in \tabref{bug-status}.
-Specifically, we identified 62 bugs in Rust compilers (44 in rustc and 18 in gccrs) and 34 in C++ compilers (21 in GCC and 13 in Clang).
-Among these, 54 bugs (56\%) have been confirmed by compiler maintainers as previously unknown bugs: 33 in rustc, 5 in gccrs, 6 in GCC, and 10 in Clang.
-Notably, 8 of the confirmed bugs have already been fixed by the respective compiler developers.
-In addition, 14 of our reports were classified as duplicates of existing bugs, and 2 rustc reports were marked as \textit{Won’t Fix}.
+Based on the bug-hunting experiment, we reported a total of 96 bugs, as summarized in \tabref{bug-status}.
+Note that a unique crash in the previous RQ does not necessarily indicate a newly discovered bug, as some crashes may correspond to issues that have already been fixed in recent compiler versions.
+Finally, we identified 62 bugs in Rust compilers (44 in rustc and 18 in gccrs) and 34 in C++ compilers (21 in GCC and 13 in Clang).
+Among these, 58 bugs (i.e., 60\%) have been confirmed by compiler maintainers as previously unknown bugs: 32 in rustc, 9 in gccrs, 7 in GCC, and 10 in Clang.
+Notably, 22 of the confirmed bugs have already been fixed by the respective compiler developers.
+In addition, 15 of our reports were classified as duplicates of existing bugs.
+For rustc, 2 bugs involve internal compiler features not intended for public use, and were marked as \textit{Won’t Fix}.
+In total, there are 21 bugs that are still unconfirmed by the developer for all compilers.

 These results suggest that \ourtool can uncover a significant number of bugs within a limited time budget and while applying at most two mutators per seed program, demonstrating the efficiency and effectiveness of our mutator-driven approach.